 Avoid Heavy Lifting

 Lifting heavy bags or carry-on luggage can place strain on your body and increase blood pressure, which may lead to swelling or even postoperative bleeding around the surgical site.
 Even seemingly harmless activities, like hoisting a bag into the overhead compartment, can be risky in the early stages of healing.
-Whenever possible, ask for assistance or check your luggage to avoid unnecessary strain on your nose and ensure a safer, smoother recovery while traveling.
+Whenever possible, ask for assistance or check your luggage to avoid unnecessary strain on your nose and ensure a safer, smoother, and speedier recovery from your rhinoplasty while traveling.

 Move Around